 Birth Mother Grief

-birth mothers experience grieving after giving their babies up for adoption and find comfort in open adoption communication
+birth mother grief after giving their babies up for adoption can find comfort in open adoption communication

-birth mothers experience grieving after giving their babies up for adoption and find comfort in open adoption communication
+birth mother grief after giving their babies up for adoption can find comfort in open adoption communication

 Catholic family in church with adopted baby